numaproj/numaflow/docs/pipeline-customization.md

             memory: 500Mi
 ```

-## Daemon customization
+## Daemon Customization

-In addition to the `Component customization` described above, the Pipeline daemon has the following additional fields available.
+In addition to the `Component Customization` described above, the Pipeline daemon has the following additional fields available.

 ```yaml
 apiVersion: numaflow.numaproj.io/v1alpha1